-Education, Health and Care Plans / Statements
+Education, Health and Care Plans

 Support for children whose learning needs are severe, complex and lifelong is usually provided via an Education, Health and Care Plan (EHCP).
-This means your child will have been identified by the class teacher/ SENCo/Head Teacher as needing a particularly high level of individual or small group teaching (usually more than 14 hours a week), which cannot be provided from the budget available to the school.
+This means your child will have been identified by the class teacher/ SENCo/Head Teacher as needing a particularly high level of individual or small group teaching (more than 15 hours a week), which cannot be provided from the budget available to the school.
+Usually your child will also need specialist support from a professional outside the school.